- Building a Todo List App with GoatDB

 onClick={() => {

-// Create a new task in the /data/tasks repository.
+// Create a new task at the user's personal repository.

 // This automatically triggers updates in the task list.